-Below is my summary of The Millionaire Fastlane, my takeaways and action steps, and my recommendation for you.
+Below is a book summary of The Millionaire Fastlane, takeaways from The Millionaire Fastlane, and a reading recommendation for you.

 “What if I told you ‘insane’ was working fifty hours a week in some office for fifty years at the end of which they tell you to piss off; ending up in some retirement village hoping to die before suffering the indignity of trying to make it to the toilet on time?
 Wouldn’t you consider that to be insane?” – Steve Buscemi